Vehrik/FarOut/Characters/5-Traits.md

 #### COST: 2 Splice Points / 1 D

     This value is used to determine the Damage dealt by this Mutation OR its products whenever it contacts a Creature.
-You must decide on the first point of Damage bought whether the Mutation deals damage with projectiles or by virtue of its form.
 This Damage may either be Force, Fire, Frost, Poison, or Electric Damage.

-    When you buy the initial point of Damage, you must specifiy it as Crude or Technical.
-As with all Crude items, it cannot benefit from more than 1 Zone of Range, but the Range given is treated as Threat instead.

-    Any Mutation that has Range is automatically a Technical weapon.
+    Any Mutation that has Range is automatically a Technical weapon and thus must use Speed or Brain for its Attacks.
+Otherwise you may specify whether it uses Heart or Brawn for its Attacks.

-    Damage reduces the Integrity of something whenever it contacts it by the amount of Damage it has.

-    If the Mutation utilizes projectiles to apply its Damage, the projectile continues to travel along the same trajectory until it encounters a total amount of Integrity equivalent to its Damage.
-In other words, if a projectile with 4 Damage hits an Object with Integrity 2, it will fly throug the object, and continue flying until it encounters another object with Integrity 2, or two objects with 1 Integrity each, OR until it reaches its maximum Range, whichever comes first.

 ### RANGE (R)
 #### COST: 1 Splice Points per 20ft

-    This value determines how many Zones away your Mutation's missiles are able to feasibly apply the Mutation's other properties.
+    This value determines how far away your Mutation's missiles are able to feasibly apply the Mutation's other properties.
 This is seperate from determining if you actually hit your Target, this value is used to determine if you can even try.
-Range rounds up, meaning that you can target a Creature even if it is positioned in the Zone such that they are as far away from your Character as they can be while still being within Range.

-    If your Mutation has less than 6 Zones of Range, it implies it produces Slow projectiles.
-If this is the case, you may intentionally Bust on your next use of the Mutation in order to double the Range for that use.

-    Purchasing Range for Crude Mutations only grants 1 Zone of Range but still costs 1 Splice Point, however, this Range is treated as Threat for all purposes.

-    If you do not purchase Volume or Integrity for a Mutation, it implies that the Mutation does not produce a projectile, but rather that you are flinging out a limb (or pseduolimb) that is vunerable to Quick Attacks all along the length of its Range.
+    If you do not purchase Volume or Integrity for a Mutation that has Range, it implies that the Mutation does not produce a projectile, but rather that you are flinging out a limb (or pseduolimb) that is vunerable to Quick Attacks all along the length of its Range.
 Pseudolimbs has roughly the same diameter as the rest of the Character's limbs.
 This enables you to utilize the Mutation without having to keep track of how much material your Creature is still able to output.

+    Mutated limbs that also house a Hand can combine their properties with melee weapons into a single attack.

 ### AREA (A)
-#### COST: 1 Splice Points per 12ft
+#### COST: 1 Splice Points per 12ft of Area.

-    The Trait's Area refers to how much space an Effect fills when the Trait is activated.
+    The Trait's Area refers to how much space the Trait's products effects when the Trait is activated.
 It may be combined with Range in order to be projected away from your Character.

     When you purchase Area, each dimension (length/width/height) must be given at-least 1ft.
-It doesn't need to "actually" fill the entire space of its Area, but for purposes related determining if it touches a Creature, it will be treated as if it has the dimensions equivalent to its Area.
+It doesn't need to actually fill the entire space of its Area, but for purposes related determining if it touches a Creature, it will be treated as if it has the dimensions equivalent to its Area.

     The Area of a Trait also acts as an ammo counter.
 You can only produce so much material before your body needs to take time to replenish its stores.
     The smallest amount of Area a projectile can take up is 3, making its Area 1x1x1ft.
-This means that you can produce up to 4 projectiles per 12ft of Area bought at most.
+This means that you can produce up to 4 projectiles per 12ft of Area bought.

     You replenish (3 + Brawn)ft of Area per hour assuming you have at least 1 Stamina.
     Each hour of Break restores 12ft of Area, regardless of their Stamina.

 ### STRESS
-#### COST: 2 Splice Points per 1 point of Stress
+#### COST: 3 Splice Points per 1 point of Stress

-    This value is used to determine the penalty applied to a Capacity of a target Creature once it interacts with the Mutation/its products.
-Stress must be accompanied by Damage or Integrity if you want it to apply through conscious resistance from the Target.
+    This value is used to determine the penalty applied to a Capacity of a target Creature once it comes in contact with the Mutation/its products.

+    Stress must be accompanied by Damage or Integrity.
+Stress lasts until the end of the round in which it was applied, but can be immediately reapplied at the beginning of the next round if the victim is still in contact with the source of the Stress.

-    An afflicted Creature may not necessarily be aware they are affected by Stress until they actively Attempt to use a Core if the Mutation does not also cause Damage, unless the Player inflicting Stress has decided they have wanted it to cause sensory effects at all times.
+    An afflicted Creature may not necessarily be aware they are affected by Stress until they actually use a Core if the Mutation does not also cause Damage, unless the Player inflicting Stress has decided they have wanted it to cause sensory effects at all times.

+    You must designate whether the Stress your Trait applies is Mental or Physical.
+If a Creature remains in contact with a Trait/its products, for multiple rounds the Stress accumulates up to double the amount of Stress that the Trait possesses.

 ### INTEGRITY
-#### COST: 1 Splice Points per 1 Integrity
+#### COST: 1 Splice Points per 3 Integrity

-    All properties of a Natural Weapon (Damage, Stress, Boost, Effect Challenege) will be reapplied to the anything touching the Mutation's products at the beginning of every Round until the Mutation's products are reduced to an Integrity of 0.
-The owner has implied immunity to the Mutation's hazardous properties, but they may waive this immunity to grant the Mutation 1 additional point of Damage.

     Mutation Integrity implies that it produces tangible material that persists in the Game World until it is destroyed/dispersed by oppossing forces.
-    Volume implies the same, but without Integrity the products do not persist in the Game World after they apply their properties.

-    The Integrity of a Mutation's products are reduced by 1 whenever they are Challenged, but are destroyed immediately if they encounter a Challenge that is higher than their Integrity.
-The GM determines if the Integrity fails before they reduce it by 1.

-    You must designate the product's Form as either gas, liquid, or solid.
+You must designate the product as either gas, liquid, or solid.
 A Mutation's products may be used as Simple Tools to help complete a Challenge.

+    All properties of a Natural Weapon (Damage, Stress, Boost, Effect Challenege) will be reapplied to the anything touching the Trait's Area at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.

+    The owner has implied immunity to the Mutation's hazardous properties, but they may waive this immunity to grant the Mutation 1 additional point of Damage.

+    The Integrity of a Mutation's products are reduced by 1 whenever they are Challenged or used to complete a Challenge.
+They are destroyed immediately if they encounter a Challenge that is 5 or more points higher than their Integrity.
+If Damage is applied to something with Integrity, the Damage is treated as if it were an Attempt Score in a Challenge against the material.
+    The GM will determine if the Integrity fails before they reduce it by 1.

-    Integrity implicitely grants the products of a Mutation Momentum equivalent to the Integrity / 3 rounded down.
+    Integrity implicitely grants the products of a Mutation Momentum equivalent to the Integrity / 3 (rounded down).
 If the products are gaseous, the Momentum is capped at 0.
 Reducing Intergrity reduces the Momentum of the generated product.

-    A Mutation with Integrity and no Volume can only produce about a basketball worth of material (~1/4 cubic feet).

     If the Mutation is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is compounded up to a maximum value of
     15.